 - do so with the intent to either make the “victim” surrender the property or prevent the “victim” from resisting.1

 Note that defendants are guilty of robbery offenses even if their use or threatened use of force is not directed at the alleged victim.
-A threat against any person during the taking of property is sufficient to warrant a robbery conviction.2
+A threat against any person while taking property is sufficient to warrant a robbery conviction.2

 Note that “threat,” per this statute, means a verbal or physical menace of imminent physical injury to a person.3

-“Force” means any physical act directed against a person as a means of gaining control or property.4
+“Force” means any physical act directed against a person to gain control or property.4